 Hip injury prevention for hikers is really important, because the bones in your hip (pelvic) area transfer the weight of your pack away from your backbone (spine, vertebrae).

-If and when something goes wrong, you'll have hip soreness, stiff hips, and sometimes chronic pain to deal with.
+If and when something goes wrong, you'll have hip soreness, stiff hips, and sometimes chronic pain to deal with after a hike.

-And every hiker knows that sore hips and hiking pain are no fun when you're trying to stride down the trail toward a gorgeous destination.
+And every hiker knows that sore hips and hiking pain are no fun as you are trying to stride down the trail toward a gorgeous destination.

 Worse yet, hip injuries might discourage -or prohibit- you from hiking.
 No fun at all!!